WELCOME | HISTORY | EVENTS CALENDAR | MEMBERSHIP | DIRECTIONS | CONTACT | NEWSLETTER

 Montrose, PA 18801

-3. Applicants will be invited to a Specialist-in-Residence Committee meeting to review the specialist’s work and to discuss the proposal.
+4. Applicants will be invited to an Education Committee meeting in July to review their work and to discuss the proposal.

-5. After Board approval the Specialist will meet with the Board.
+6. After Board approval, the Specialist will meet with the Board to begin his or her reign at the park.

 Melissa Haertsch is a writer working in the genres of literary non-fiction, fiction, poetry, and children’s literature.
 She lives in the Endless Mountains of Pennsylvania with her children and a large family of animals.
 She thrives on music, gardening, hiking, and feeding people.
 You can also find her sitting by the fire or listening to the soothing conversation of chickens.

-Melissa’s Specialist-in-Residence project will involve a poem cycle to be written at Salt Springs in the course of the year and two educational workshops open to the public, one for children and one for teens and adults.
-Participants will briefly examine the elements of nature-inspired poetry, take a hike to gather some mental material, and then return to the farmhouse to write a poem.
+Melissa's Specialist-in-Residence project will involved a poem cycle written at Salt Springs in the course of the year and two educational workshops open to the public, one for children and one for teens and adults.
+Participants briefly examined the elements of nature-inspired poetry, hiked to gather some mental material, and then returned to the farmhouse to write a poem.

 Photographer Renee Coy was the Specialist in Residence in 2005.
 Renee is a life-long resident of Susquehanna County and appreciates the infinite beauty of the park.
 She is a graduate of Marywood College in Scranton and has worked as a photographer for the Scranton Times.
 She is proficient in traditional film photography as well as digital imagery and alternative creative processes.
 Renee’s work was exhibited in the Wheaton House during the annual Friends’ Salt Springs Celebration, and she held several photography workshops.
 Some of Renee’s photographs are used in notecards offered for sale at the park.